 Physical File Specification

 This section is included when the data flow is included in a Technical Specification.
-It documents the actual content and structure of the data flow as defined in one or more of the Technical Specifications for the ELEXON-developed applications.
+It documents the actual content and structure of the data flow as defined in one or more of the Technical Specifications for the Elexon-developed applications.
 It consists of:

 Record: The identifier and description of a data group where the Technical Specification specifies a data structure (this is generally the case);